-Efforts to remedy these pathologies-in the form of Romeo and Juliet laws, age-gap provisions, and sexting laws- demonstrate the sometimes successful incorporation of children's sexual agency within existing legal protections.
 While law and policy governing statutory rape and sexting have been reexamined to allow for children's sexual agency and to reflect realities on the ground, few modifications have been made to Safe Harbor laws.
-The examples of statutory rape and sexting show that pathologies of child governance can be remedied by challenging assumptions and acknowledging lived realities, clearing the way for the alignment of child law and policy with the goal of child protection.
+Consent and culpability are measured by the presence of an adult, as a third party, and by the willingness of the child involved in the sex trade to assist in the prosecution of the third party if there is one.
+The lack of an adult, identity markers such as race, gender, and sexuality, and/or the unwillingness to assist the police is interpreted as agency and is used to assess criminality.
+The examples of statutory rape and sexting show that pathologies of child governance can be remedied by challenging assumptions and acknowledging lived realities, clearing the way for the alignment of child law and policy with their objective of child protection.